 2010, Dr. Paul A. Keddy, Cambridge University Press

-This book is an introduction to the ecology of wetlands, with a particular focus opon the environmental factors that create the different kinds of wetlands found on Earth, and upon the biological diversity within wetland ecosystems overall.
+The ecology of wetlands is introduced comprehensively in this book, with a particular focus upon the environmental factors that create the different kinds of wetlands found on Earth, and upon the biological diversity within wetland ecosystems overall.

 “Quite simply one of the best books about wetlands.”
 Jeanne Christie, Association of State Wetland Managers